116 National Right to Work Act Co-Sponsors for 2021-2022

 Now there are 107 Congressional Co-Sponsors of the National Right to Work Act.
 There are 87 co-sponsors in the U.S. House of Representatives and 20 co-sponsors in the U.S. Senate!

-Pay Big Labor to Undercut Your ‘Economic Interests,’
+Pay Big Labor to Undercut Your ‘Economic Interests,’ or Be Fired!

 At that time, Ms. Harris was California’s attorney general.

 Big Labor Has ‘Substantial Latitude’ to Harm ‘Economic Interests’ of Many Workers

-laws foisting forced union dues and fees as a job condition on
+The Friedrichs plaintiffs were 10 independent-minded public educators.
+They were challenging the constitutionality of California’s laws foisting forced union dues and fees as a job condition on government-sector workers.

 In their September 2015 merits brief to the High Court, the plaintiffs drew upon passages in the NEA Handbook to make the case that the respondent unions “advocate numerous policies that affirmatively harm teachers . . .” :